 The entire editorial board is passionate about trauma PI, and they are committed to providing a constructive peer review experience that adds substantial value to the PI process itself.

-In addition to pre-publication review, Trauma Performance Improvement Journal will also offer a unique online “post-publication review” that enables discussion by the entire trauma community.
+In addition to pre-publication review, Trauma Performance Improvement will also offer a unique online “post-publication review” that enables discussion by the entire trauma community.

 Overall, the review process will ensure articles receive useful input from a wide range of professional peers, ultimately helping authors strengthen their program’s PI efforts.